styfic/MMM-Ebook/README.md

 This utility scrapes Mr. Money Mustache's blog (http://www.mrmoneymustache.com/) and outputs HTML pages to import through a tool such as Calibre to create into an EBook of the desired format.

-The bundled ebooks are current as of February 2022.
+The ebooks in this repo are updated weekly with new posts by an automated CI script.

 ### Use